-On the other hand, the key to the potential engineering of quantum gases lies in the domain of light-matter interaction.
-Light parameters such as intensity, frequency, phase, and detuning can have observable effects on ultracold or quantum gases, e.g., by enabling the creation of focused optical potentials that serve as conservative traps \cite{Grimm-advatmmol42}.
-Thus, for far-red detuning, the atoms will suffer an attractive force towards the center of the trap \cite{Stamper-Kurn-prl80, Barrett-prl87, Granade-prl88}, while if the out-of-tune is towards blue, the resulting potential will be repulsive \cite{Davis-prl75, Heo-pra83}.
-Therefore, this important property can be used as an advantage since it is possible to create any potential with the characteristics of interest \cite{Dudley-ProcSPIE4985, Gauthier-optica3}.
+A key aspect of engineering quantum gases is the manipulation of light-matter interactions.
+Parameters such as light intensity, frequency, phase, and detuning can significantly affect ultracold or quantum gases by enabling the creation of focused optical potentials that serve as conservative traps \cite{Grimm-advatmmol42}.
+With far-red detuning, atoms experience an attractive force toward the trap center \cite{Barrett-prl87, Stamper-Kurn-prl80, Granade-prl88}, while blue detuning produces a repulsive potential \cite{Davis-prl75, Heo-pra83}.
+This tunability is fundamental to designing potentials with specific characteristics \cite{Dudley-ProcSPIE4985, Gauthier-optica3}.

-Given the ability to experimentally create any external potential, this work presents the following configurations: a 3D box, a 2D box plus a 1D harmonic oscillator (HO), a 1D box plus a 2D HO, a 3D HO, and the Quadrupolar potential.
-The mixed cases are considered in this work, as it is known that the experimental realization of external traps that combine harmonic with box-type potentials has been important in the approach to two-dimensional physics, as they have been obtained for both Bose \cite{Rath-pra82, Yefsah-prl107} and Fermi gases \cite{Martiyanov-prl105, Hueck-prl120}.
+Given the capability to experimentally realize a wide range of external potentials \cite{Gaunt-prl110, Mukherjee2017, Busley2022, Navon2021, FryeArndt2026, Roati2026}, this article examines the following configurations: a three-dimensional (3D) box, a two-dimensional (2D) box combined with a one-dimensional (1D) harmonic oscillator (HO), a 1D box combined with a 2D HO, a 3D HO, and the Quadrupolar potential.
+The inclusion of mixed configurations is motivated by the significance of external traps that combine harmonic and box-type potentials in advancing two-dimensional physics, as demonstrated for both Bose \cite{Rath-pra82, Yefsah-prl107} and Fermi gases \cite{Martiyanov-prl105, Hueck-prl120}.

-Another important aspect of this work is that atomic gases are confined in magnetic and electric fields, rather than contained in a rigid-walled vessel.
-As a consequence, the thermodynamics describing the state of the system needs to be reformulated in terms of new global thermodynamic variables \cite{Romero-Rochin-prl94, Romero-Rochin-bjp35} that consider the definition of extensive quantities that do not depend on the volume of a vessel, but on some potential parameters, in concordance with experimental approaches \cite{Romero-Rochin-pra85, Poveda-Cuevas-pra92, Mercado-Gutierrez-bjp48}.
+A further important consideration is that atomic gases are confined by magnetic and electric fields rather than by rigid-walled vessels.
+Consequently, the thermodynamic description of the system must be reformulated using new global thermodynamic variables \cite{Romero-Rochin-prl94, Romero-Rochin-bjp35}.
+These variables define extensive quantities in terms of potential parameters rather than vessel volume, aligning with experimental methodologies \cite{Romero-Rochin-pra85, Poveda-Cuevas-pra92, Mercado-Gutierrez-bjp48}.